wa7nwp/nwp2019/19201_Ham_misc/social_media_comments.md

 # NWP Social Media Posts

+## Pinning a map with FT-8 at an event

+Bill Vodall This was 8 years ago already?
+We'll be looking forward to signing the W7DK logbook at the fair in a couple weeks.
+Hopefully they have FT-8 or JS-8 running this year so all the fair visitors can see we Hams easily working the world.
+Might be fun to put up a map, let folks make contacts (one mouse click) and then put a pin in the map.

+Is there some way to reset a callsign so it starts fresh making contacts at an event?

 ## Checking out 6 meters

 190829 - If you have your radio connected to the computer - check out WSPR on 6 and/or 10 if possible.
 There will be days you catch nothing.
 Other days when you pick up the world.
 Receive only is all you need to start.
 This is part of the WSJT-X software package - https://www.physics.princeton.edu/pulsar/K1JT/   A Tech class license has full privileges here.
 Good Luck!